GWC-DCMB/curriculum-notebooks/paper/paper.md

 on an Impact Project website or application throughout the Club [@hq_gallery_2021].
-We created an open source Data Science curriculum that teaches the requisite Python and statistics skills to complete a Capstone Project, which is a data analysis project on a data set of interest.
+We created an open source Data Science curriculum that teaches the requisite Python and statistics skills to complete a Capstone Project, where students explore, analyze, and present a data set of their choosing.
 Using this curriculum, we employ participatory live coding as used by The Carpentries, which is an effective method that engages learners [@wilson_software_2016; @nederbragt_ten_2020].